top of page

 Home title fraud is a result of identity theft.
 Criminals are on the internet looking to steal personal information through online transactions and document requests.
 This type of fraud is seen as one of the many fast-growing cybercrime scams in the nation.
 The FBI reported 301,580 wire fraud complaints in 2017, resulting in up to $1.4 billion losses.

-ally the target because they have more equity in their homes and are not technology savvy, it can happen to anyone.
+While older homeowners are usually the target because they have more equity in their homes and are not technology savvy, it can happen to anyone.
 First-time homebuyers are just as vulnerable if they lack the knowledge to spot a scam or how to protect themselves.

 Another target for home title fraud is individuals who own more than one home.
 It can either be a second home, a vacation home, or a real estate investment property.
 These homeowners may not pay as much attention to their additional properties, leaving those properties vulnerable to fraudsters to take advantage of.